xz0127/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaining how to access the help page of Nuudle.
+Shows a message with the commonly used commands, and the link to access the help page.

 ![help message](images/helpMessage.png)